Topological constraints on the electronic band structure of hexagonal lattice in a magnetic field

 In this work, we investigate the electronic band structure of a hexagonal lattice in a magnetic field with rational flux $\phi=2\pi p/q$ ($p, q$ are coprime integers) in each unit cell \cite{VHS}, highlighting two aspects of the band structure: one is the projective lattice symmetry enforced Dirac band touchings, and the other is the topological constraints on the Chern number of the electronic bands.
 We show that the projective lattice symmetry in hexagonal lattice produces band-structure characteristics and topological constraints markedly different from those of the square lattice \cite{Hofstadter1976}.

 The main results we obtained are: (1) The combined time reversal and translation symmetry in the hexagonal lattice with flux $\phi=\pi$ enforces novel Dirac band touchings at $E\neq 0 $ at the high symmetry point $X=(\pm \pi/2, 0)$ in the magnetic Brillouin zone (MBZ).
 These Dirac band touchings at $E\neq 0$ do not exist in the square lattice Hofstadter model.
-(2)We show that when the hopping parameters in the hexagonal lattice admit zero-energy solutions of the Hamiltonian, the sublattice and translation symmetry guarantee the existence of $q$ Dirac points at $E=0$.
-Depending on the specific hopping amplitudes, the ${\cal C}_2$ rotational symmetry may or may not double this number.
-This contrasts with earlier claims that the hexagonal-lattice Hofstadter model generally exhibits $2q$ Dirac points at $E=0$ \cite{VHS}.
-(3)While the constraint on the Chern number of the gapped single bands, i.e., $pC_i=1 {\ \rm mod \ } q$, applies for both square and Hexagonal lattice, the constraints on the Chern number of the glued band pair with Dirac band touchings, which are still unexplored in previous works, are different for square lattice and hexagonal lattice, as shown in Table \ref{Table_comparison}.
+(2)We show that when the hopping parameters in the hexagonal lattice admit zero-energy solutions of the Hamiltonian, the sublattice, translation and ${\mathcal C}_2$ rotation symmetry together result in $2q$ gapless Dirac points at $E=0$ in general.
+However, at the phase transition points between the gapless and gapped states tuned by the hopping parameters, the $2q$ Dirac points with chirality $\pm 1$ merge to $q$ semi-Dirac points with chirality zero.
+(3)While the constraint on the Chern number of the gapped single bands, i.e., $pC_i=1 {\ \rm mod \ } q$, applies for both square and Hexagonal lattice, the constraints on the Chern number of the glued band pair with band touchings, which are still unexplored in previous works, are different for square lattice and hexagonal lattice, as shown in Table \ref{Table_comparison}.
 (4)In the hexagonal lattice, the sublattice symmetry ${\cal S}$ commutes with translation, whereas in the square lattice (with $q$ even) it anti-commutes \cite{WEN1989641}.